dakual/MavenBaseProject-demo/README.md

  </properties>
 ```

-### Method 3: Configure the Maven Compiler plugin
+### Method 3: Configure the Maven Compiler and JAR plugin
-Add the source and target while you configure the Maven compiler plugin in the pom.xml file.
+Add the source and target while you configure the Maven compiler or Java plugin in the pom.xml file.

-If Java 8 is needed, refer to the following code.
 ```xml
 <build>
   <plugins>